klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     to define additional environment variables in the container that can then be used to execute commands.

-    Currently used so that `eval $INICCPE` does a full (re)initialization of LMOD so that it functions in the same way as on LUMI.
+    Currently used so that `eval $INITCCPE` does a full (re)initialization of Lmod so that it functions in the same way as on LUMI.

+-   Lmod cache strategy: Set `LMOD_IGNORE_CACHE=1`.

+    TODO: How is this done?

+-   libfabric and CXI provider: Bind mount from the system.

+-   ROCm: ROCm version from the system, so 6.0.3 at the time of writing.

+#### Version: ccpe-24.11-lumi

+In this version, we made several modifications to the container so that we can install a LUMI software stack almost the way we would do so without a container.
+Several of the files that we bind mount in the `-raw` version are now also included in the container build itself, though we still store copies of it in the installation directory, subdirectory `config`, which may be useful to experiment with changes and overwrite the versions in the container.

+-   Lmod cache strategy: User cache stored in a separate directory, `~/.cache/lmod/ccpe-%(version)s-%(versionsuffix)s`, by editing `/opt/cray/pe/lmod/lmod/libexec/myGlobals.lua`.

+-   libfabric and CXI provider: Bind mount from the system.

+-   ROCm: ROCm version from the system, so 6.0.3 at the time of writing.